aleksei-mashlakov/multivariate-deep-learning/README.md

 # Multivariate Deep Learning

-Please cite the following paper if you use the dataset or modified source code:
+Please cite the following paper if you find the dataset or modified source code helpful for your research:

 ```
 @article{mashlakov2020assessing,